Mogadishu: Education

 Mogadishu is home to a number of scholastic institutions.
 As part of the government's urban renewal program, 100 schools across the country are scheduled to be refurbished and reopened.
 Compulsory education lasts 15 years, Primary and middle school is financed by the state and free of charge in public schools, between the ages of 7 and 19, and by 2015 enrollment of children in this age range was nearly 55%.
 Secondary or high school education is not mandatory but required in order to then progress to universities.

 The Somali National University (SNU) was established in the 1950s, during the trusteeship period.
 In 1973, its programmes and facilities were expanded.
 The SNU developed over the next 20 years into an expansive institution of higher learning, with 13 departments, 700 staff and over 15,000 students.
 On 14 November 2013, the Cabinet unanimously approved a federal government plan to reopen the Somali National University, which had been closed down in the early 1990s.
 The refurbishing initiative cost US$3.6 million, and was completed in August 2014.

 Mogadishu University (MU) is a non-governmental university that is governed by a board of trustees and a University Council.
 It is the brainchild of a number of professors from the Somali National University as well as other Somali intellectuals.
 Financed by the Islamic Development Bank in Jeddah, Saudi Arabia, as well as other donor institutions, the university counts hundreds of graduates from its seven faculties, some of whom continue on to pursue Master's degrees abroad thanks to a scholarship programme.
-Mogadishu University has established partnerships with several other academic institutions, including the University of Aalborg in Denmark, three universities in Egypt, seven universities in Sudan, the University of Djibouti, and two universities in Yemen.
+Mogadishu University has established multiple partnerships with several other academic institutions, including the University of Aalborg in Denmark, three universities in Egypt, seven universities in Sudan, the University of Djibouti, and two universities in Yemen.
 As of 2012, MU also has accreditation with the Board of the Intergovernmental Organization EDU.

-In 1999, the Somali Institute of Management and Administration (SIMAD) was co-established in Mogadishu by incumbent President of Somalia Hassan Sheikh Mohamud.
+In 1999, the Somali Institute of Management and Administration (SIMAD) was co-established in Mogadishu by incumbent president of Somalia Hassan Sheikh Mohamud.
 The institution subsequently grew into the SIMAD University, with Mohamud acting as dean until 2010.
 It offers a range of undergraduate courses in various fields, including economics, statistics, business, accountancy, technology, computer science, health sciences, education, law and public administration.